esbanarango/ember-model-validator/README.md

 ## I18n

-Set `defaultLocale` in your config enviroment a language, for now it's possible use 'en', 'fr', 'es' or 'pt-br', default is 'en';
+Set `validatorDefaultLocale` in your config enviroment a language, for now it's possible use 'en', 'fr', 'es' or 'pt-br', default is 'en';

 ````js